-- The Government should continue to emphasise the need for 'risk-based' regulation, so individuals and entities that are at a 'low risk' of non-compliance are not subjected to inappropriate and unnecessary regulatory scrutiny. - The Government should continue to contribute to the work of the OECD in enhancing global awareness of good regulatory practice. - The Government should continue to conduct periodic reviews of regulatory agencies/bodies and statutory boards to ensure that public interest is well served. - The Government should continue to use the Office of Best Practice Regulation (OBPR) to ensure that laws and regulations take account of the needs of small business.
-The government should also strengthen the use of small business regulation impact Statements. - The Government should ensure that company extracts and financial Statements lodged with the regulator are made freely available.
+- The Government should continue to emphasise the need for 'risk-based' regulation, so individuals and entities that are at a 'low risk' of non-compliance are not subjected to inappropriate and unnecessary regulatory scrutiny. - The Government should continue to contribute to and be guided by the work of the OECD in enhancing global awareness of and applying good regulatory practice. - The Government should continue to conduct periodic reviews of regulatory agencies/bodies and statutory boards to ensure that public interest is well served. - The Government should continue to use the Office of Best Practice Regulation (OBPR) to ensure that laws and regulations take account of the needs of small business.
+The government should also strengthen the use of small business Regulation Impact Statements. - The Government should ensure that company extracts and financial Statements lodged with the regulator are made freely available.
 We refer to previous consultation on this proposal. - The Government should pursue all necessary measures to implement one regime for registration and regulation of charities and not-for-profits.
-We refer to previous consultation on this proposal. - The Government should consider the role of regtech (technology-based solutions applied to regulatory compliance) and facilitate the introduction, development and application of regtech solutions (especially by small business) as a means of easing the regulatory burden. - The Australian Accounting Standards Board (AASB) should continue to review existing accounting frameworks to ensure they reflect the needs of the community and maintain the
+We refer to previous consultation on this proposal. - The Government should consider the role of regtech (technology-based solutions applied to regulatory compliance) and facilitate the introduction, development and application of regtech solutions (especially by small business) as a means of easing the regulatory burden. - A streamlined individual registration system should be introduced to enable consumers to access affordable and competent financial advice (see below).